Monyancha/Meel/readme.md

 > MeelDate is a social app that helps students around campus(or potentially everybody) find a partner to have a meal together and expand their social network.

-It easy to invite a person out, just select the time and location. also note if you select "eat now", we'll emphasize the distance for recommendation, if you select "eat later", we will use a plethora of other informations including your gender, college.. and some behavior records like the people you like to provider a better and more personlized recommendation.

-There's lot more to be discovered!
-Join our internal test group by just [sending us a email](jingkuan.zhang@yale.edu) if you are interested!
+This repo is still under development… this frontend project alone with our [**Backend Service**](https://github.com/xiaoxiao33/recommendation) are expected to be delivered to *Apple App Store && Google Play* on **April 27, 2019**.

 ## Demo

-This repo is still under development… this frontend project alone with our [**Backend Service**](https://github.com/xiaoxiao33/recommendation) are expected to be delivered to *Apple App Store && Google Play* on **April 27, 2019**.

 ![alt text](https://github.com/adamzjk/MealDateFrontEnd/blob/master/screenshots/demo2.jpg "Demo")

+To invite somebody out, just select the time and location, also note if you select "eat now", we'll emphasize the distance for recommendation, if you select "eat later", we will use a plethora of other informations including your gender, college.. and some behavior records like the people you like to provider a better and more personlized recommendation.

 You can also check out our [**Video Demo**](https://youtu.be/cu-iRv2WdRE) on youtube, for Chinese visitors you can [**Download**](https://github.com/adamzjk/MealDateFrontEnd/raw/master/screenshots/demo.mp4) the video(2.8MB and last less than 1 minute).

+There's lot more to be discovered!
+Join our internal test group by just [sending us a email](jingkuan.zhang@yale.edu) if you are interested!

 ## Review